 This chapter describes methods for efficiently applying the TDM technique for both direct and indirect networks.
 This is different from previous studies which consider only direct networks.
 In the case of direct networks, the focus is on 2D meshes.
 The described methods, however, can be applied to other k-ary n-cubes.
 In the case of indirect networks, the focus is on fat-trees (in particular k-ary n-trees).
-The connectivity pattern of switching nodes (routers) in a k-ary n-tree is similar to that in a k-ary n-fly, except that all channels in the k-ary n-tree are bidirectional while all channels in the k-ary n-fly are unidirectional.
-Thus, the described methods can be easily modified to apply to k-ary n-flies.
+The connectivity pattern of switching nodes (routers) in a k-ary n-tree is similar to that in a k-ary n-fly, except that all channels in the k-ary n-tree are bidirectional while all channels in the k-ary n-flies.
 Since almost all actually constructed networks are derived from k-ary n-cubes and k-ary n-flies [4], it can be expected that the proposed methods can be extended for a wide range of networks.

 In general, applying the TDM technique in the case of direct networks is different from that in the case of indirect networks.
-We can emulate a direct network of N{node} nodes by timemultiplexing N{node} logical nodes on a physical node.
+We can emulate a direct network of N{node} nodes by time-multiplexing N{node} logical nodes on a physical node.
 Some direct networks such as meshes and tori can be emulated by time-multiplexing on a group of several physical nodes which is called a physical cluster.
 On the other hand, since a node in an indirect network can be either a switching node (router) or a terminal node (core), we cannot use a single physical node to emulate the behavior of the entire network.
 For indirect networks, we have to separate switch nodes from terminal nodes.